xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

     4 of those 5 hours for Shopify.
 Me -- You should find a job you are willing to give 4 of those 5 hours each day to.
 Otherwise, you're probably wasting your time.
+      * What do you default to doing in your leisure time?
 * [Kevin Rose and Tim Chang](https://podcast.kevinrose.com/tim-chang-consciousness-hacking/)
   * Consciousness reorganizing teachers: